 Frequently Asked Questions

-No. As long as their application is fully completed, approved, and submitted to the Council Service Center, their fee is paid, and Youth Protection training is certified, they will be able to interact with youth while the Criminal Background Check (CBC) is still pending.
+No. As long as the adult has completed an Adult Application including consent for a background check, the application has been approved and submitted to the Council Service Center, their fee is paid and Youth Protection Training is certified as complete, they will be able to interact with youth while the required Criminal Background Check (CBC) is still pending.

-In order for a unit to be rechartered, it must have all the required positions filled with Youth Protection trained adults.
-Adults who have not completed Youth Protection training will not be reregistered.
+For a unit to be rechartered, it must have all the required leadership positions filled with Youth Protection trained adults.
+Adults who have not completed Youth Protection training will not be registered.

 Yes.
 The goal is to have all registered volunteers Youth Protection-trained.
 This is an important statement for us an organization and shows our commitment to the well-being of our youth members.